INDA-HR/python_sdk/docs/ResumeToResumesApi.md

     size = 5 # int | Number of documents to return. (optional) if omitted the server will use the default value of 5 offset = 0 # int | Number of documents to skip. (optional) if omitted the server will use the default value of 0 min_score = 0 # float | Optional.
-Minimum pertinence score. (optional) if omitted the server will use the default value of 0
+Minimum pertinence score. (optional) if omitted the server will use the default value of 0 dst_lang = [
+        "es",
+    ] # [str] | Results languages.
+If left empty then the results will not be filtered by language and the they will contain multi-language results. (optional)

     # example passing only required values which don't have defaults set
     try: